The value is in what gets used, not in what gets built.

 The example in Figure 1 shows a fighter jet as the Solution produced by a value stream—a collection of products (in this case, systems) that include airframe, propulsion, avionics, communications, navigation, targeting, safety, and many more.
 Collectively, they provide a technological ecosystem that delivers a critical capability to support the missions required for air superiority.

 Instead of organizing the work in a value stream into dozens of disconnected projects, SAFe’s Lean-Agile product approach uses epics—large initiatives, whose cost and scope warrant analysis, ROI assessment, a lean business case, and approval.
-Epics are visualized and managed in flow using Kanban and Lean principles, such as limiting work-in-process (WIP), small batch sizes, and short queue lengths.
+Epics are visualized and managed in flow using Kanban and the principles of Lean thinking, as described in the Lean-Agile Mindset, SAFe Principle #6 Make Value Flow without Interruptions, and Portfolio Flow articles.

 As Figure 2 illustrates, Epics are in turn decomposed into Features; these represent the new functionality built, deployed, and maintained by one or more Agile Release Trains (ARTs).
-Epics typically take more than one Program Increment (PI) to deliver, but ideally no more than two to four PIs to keep batch sizes small (even at this larger scale).
+Epics typically take more than one PI to deliver, but ideally no more than two to four PIs to keep batch sizes small (even at this larger scale).

 They provide more frequent opportunities to deliver value, to learn, and to change the approach if necessary.
 Epics also contain all of the work (development, testing, IV&V, infrastructure, etc.) needed to provide a capability that was previously contained in numerous unrelated projects.